• Banner image for: <strong>715 Commercial St | Emporia, KS</strong>

 Jerry began formal art instruction at Highland Junior College.
 Afterwards, he attended Emporia State University, where he received a Bachelor’s degree in Art Education, later returning for a Master’s degree.
 In 1970, Jerry began teaching at Emporia High School.
 For the next 36 years, he would teach photography, jewelry making, pottery, computer graphics, and painting, as well as serving as the department head.
 After his retirement, Jerry continued his love of arts education by teaching classes for children and adults at the Emporia Arts Council.
 Jerry passed away December 13, 2015 after a lifetime of creative and educational endeavors.

 Trox Gallery and Gifts was lovingly named after Mr. Troxell because of his incredible impact on Emporia's art community.
-We strive to honor his legacy by making the Arts inclusive and accessible to everyone who walks through the door.
+We strive to honor his legacy by making the Arts inclusive and accessible to everyone.

 Login